efoosag/customer_sales_data/README.md

 The analysis results are summarised as follows:
 -  The product category that generates the highest revenue is clothing.
 -  Clothing is the product category with the highest number of orders.
--  Sales and Quantity sold trend are as follows:
-  1  Slightly stable in the first quarter
-  2 Sharp increase towards the end of the second quarter 3 Decrease at the beginning of the third quarter, increase in the middle and decrease toward the end of the quarter 4 In the fourth quarter, sales and quantity remain fairly stable.
+-<pre> ### 📈 Sales and Quantity Sold Trends ``` Q1: Sales and quantity remained relatively stable throughout the first quarter.
+Q2: There was a sharp increase in both metrics toward the end of the second quarter.
+Q3: A decline occurred at the start of the third quarter, followed by a mid-quarter rise, and another dip toward the end.
+Q4: Sales and quantity levels stayed fairly consistent during the fourth quarter. ``` </pre>
 -  The analysis indicates that targets were met by the end of the second quarter in 2024.
 ### Recommendations
 Based on the analysis, we recommend the following actions: